 The baby boomer generation has been impacting on society for over six decades, on education, employment, health, housing, recreation, transportation, travel, and more.
 But now, the topic of particular importance to us is retirement.
-This YouTube clip is an abbreviated version of a presentation I have made to people interested in discussing this increasingly important topic.
-The full presentation goes for about an hour, depending on the amount of input from the audience, which I always encourage.

 I ceased regular paid work at the end of March 2014, aged 64 and a half.
 My choice would have been to work a bit longer, but as it turned out the choice wasn’t mine to make, a not uncommon experience for our demographic.

 As the range of activities I took on expanded, I made contact with other retirees who were at various stages of this life-changing experience.
 Clearly some were making far more productive and satisfying use of their retirement than others.
 It occurred to me that many of us entering retirement, or already in it, could do with a bit of guidance on how to handle this new phase in our lives.

 I formed the view that for a lot of people, although by no means all, the subject needed to be approached in a positive, pro-active manner; in fact, actually tackled as a kind of life project.
 Hence my use of that very word in the title, Tackling Retirement.

 I use this word to help establish the kind of mindset I believe many people need to create a successful retirement.
 This can be an elusive goal, particularly if we have no clear idea of what we want to do, or the kind of lifestyle we want to lead, as a non-working person.